 Are there common faults that are peculiar to Honda cars?
-The answer is yes but this takes nothing away from the fact that Honda cars stand out as one of the most embraced car brands in this part of the world.
+The answer is yes but this takes nothing away from the fact that Honda cars stand out as a car brand many people use in this part of the world.

-The question then becomes what are the common faults in Honda cars and how can they be prevented?
+The question then becomes what are the common faults in Honda cars and how one prevent them?
 These are questions that we will provide answers to in this piece.

 Ball Joint Failure